Tuesday, October 28, 2008

 Inflation at its worse.

+But its not just in venue places.
+In New York for instance Yuengling can be up to 5 bucks in Brooklyn, and 7 bucks in Manhattan, as opposed to the 3 dollars in Philly.
+Now I get it costs more to ship it to New York, but is it really 2 dollars more from Brooklyn to Manhattan?
+And the quality of this beer isn't even good, its not like I'm paying more because they've specially delivered the beer from Pottsville to New York and are taking good care of it.
+The beer normally sucks, your paying 7 bucks for a stale crappy beer.
+Damn you New York, if you're going to over price me, you should at least make the Yuengling taste the way it should.
 Theres a movie theatre chain in LA called the Arclight, It charges about 3 dollars more than your average theatre, but with that you are getting fine projection, good patrons, proper maintenance.
 You are paying more to get more.
 So the whole idea of not even knowing if you are getting a fresh beer, or stale beer, when you are dropping down almost double digit dollars, is rather absurd to me.
 It's Russian Roulette with my liver, and my wallet.

 P.S, It may be obvious that this entire post may have been written just bec ause I am going through a Yuengling withdrawl.
 It should not detract from the main point at hand though.
 God I miss Yuengling.